 - Impetigo is very contagious and can easily spread from one person to another.
 Antibiotics are always needed to treat it.

-- The germs may be on clothes, bedding, towels, and sports equipment that the sores may have touched.
-Be sure that clothing, bedding, and towels are washed in hot water and dried in high heat.
+- Germs may be on clothes, bedding, towels, and equipment that the sores may have touched.
+Be sure clothing, bedding, and towels are washed in hot water and dried in high heat.
 Soap and warm water should be used for washing equipment.

-- The sores frequently occur where there has been other skin irritation, such as from a bug bite, a cut, or exposure to poison ivy.
+- The sores frequently occur where there has been other skin irritation, such as from a bug bite, a cut, or poison ivy.